 Conflict of Interest

-Individual investigator declarations are as follows:
+Individual investigator declarations from April 2020 are as follows:

 Dr. Drucker has no financial ties with any pharmaceutical company since 2017.
 In the last 3 years, Dr. Drucker has been a consultant for Canadian Agency for Drugs and Technology in Health.
 He has received honoraria from CME Outfitters, National Eczema Association, American Academy of Dermatology and British Journal of Dermatology.

 Dr. Flohr is Chief Investigator of the UK NIHR-funded TREAT and SOFTER trials as well as the UK-Irish Atopic eczema Systemic Therapy Register (A-STAR) and an investigator in the Horizon 2020 funded BIOMAP Consortium.
 His department has also received funding from Sanofi-Genzyme for skin microbiome work.